Cotton 2: Magical Night Dreams: Development and release

 Cotton 2: Magical Night Dreams was first released in Japanese arcades in November 1997 by Tecmo, running on the ST-V board.

 Cotton 2: Magical Night Dreams was created by members at Success who previously worked on Cotton: Fantastic Night Dreams, with Takato Yoshinari heading its development as producer.
 Both Masahiro Fukuda and Masaru Hatsuyama returned as chief designer and programmers respectively.
 Artists Hiroyuki Hasegawa, Hitoshi Nishimura, Liu Xiangdong and Toshihisa Katsuki were responsible for character and monster designs, as well as backgrounds.
 The music was composed by Kenichi Hirata.
 Other companies such as Ken Production and Ishigaki Production also collaborated as production supporters.

-The idea for the game design of Cotton 2 came about after the president of Success asked Masahiro Fukuda what he would like in a Cotton game, leading the development team to give the game a more action-focused design, with design elements that they all liked in video games at the time.
+The idea for the game design of Cotton 2 came about after the president of Success asked Masahiro Fukuda what he would like in a Cotton game.
+This led the development team to give the game a more action-focused design, with elements that they all liked in video games at the time.
 In particular, the command shots and the throwing/catching system were inspired by Takashi Egawano's obsession with Virtua Fighter.
 Sol Divide was also a direct inspiration for the game.
 The choice to develop the arcade version on Sega's ST-V hardware was because it felt like a natural progression from Cotton: Fantastic Night Dreams running on Sega's System 16 hardware, and to enable easy, arcade-perfect porting to the Sega Saturn.
 Masaru Hatsuyama's familiarity with the hardware was also a contributing factor to using Sega hardware.
 The decision to design the character of Appli Ki Pumpkin was made for the game's requirement to be played with a co-op aspect.
-When heard via word of mouth that Hideki Tamura, the character designer for Cotton, wanted the game's cutscenes to be manga-like, Masahiro Fukuda made a demo and it stuck later on.
-The backgrounds for the game were all large paintings, and were so large to the point where streaming had to be used to get it all in RAM.
-To import the backgrounds into the game, Liu Xiangdong scanned them all digitally, and edited them all with PhotoShop on a Mac.
-For the fifth stage of the game, where it references Cotton: Fantastic Night Dreams via its stage layout and enemies, Kenichi Hirata made a melody for the stage based on that game soundtrack.
-However, he lost the source data he used for original game, so he had to recompose it all by ear, having to outsource some of it in the process.
+When it was heard that Hideki Tamura, the character designer for Cotton, wanted the cutscenes to be manga-like, Masahiro Fukuda made a demo and it stuck later on.
+The backgrounds for the game were all paintings, and were very large to the point where streaming had to be used to make it fit in RAM.
+To import the backgrounds into the game, Liu Xiangdong scanned them all digitally, and edited them with PhotoShop on a Mac.
+For the fifth stage, where it references Cotton: Fantastic Night Dreams via its stage layout and enemies, Kenichi Hirata made a melody for the stage based on that game's soundtrack.
+However, he lost the source data he used for the original game, so he had to recompose it all by ear and outsource some of it in the process.

-The game's location test in Sega's Akihabara arcades did mostly well, even having developers pretend to be players to show other players how to play the game.
+The game's location test in Sega's Akihabara arcades did mostly well, even having developers pretend to be players to show others how to play.
 However, there were quite a few people that wanted to play it as a shooter due to the previous Cotton game, and dismissed the new command shots because of it.